tree1111/yushupan.github.io/_pages/about.md

 ---

 <br>
 I am a fourth-year PhD student advised by [Prof. Elias Bareinboim](https://causalai.net/) in the [Computer Science department at Columbia University](https://www.cs.columbia.edu/).
-My research interests are casual inference and machine learning.
+My research interests are causal inference and machine learning.
 Recently, I have been working on causal generative models and causal representation learning.
 My personal goal is to make ML algorithms trustworthy and reliable with causality.

 Prior to my PhD, I completed my master's study at Caltech and I was fortunate enough to work with [Prof. Yisong Yue](http://www.yisongyue.com/) on data-driven optimization.
 In my undergrad, I worked with [Prof. Yuantao Gu](https://scholar.google.com/citations?user=FL61g6wAAAAJ&hl=en) on compressive sensing and hyperspectral image clustering at Tsinghua University.